Dog Lifestyle6 min read

 The Annual Battle: Dogs vs. Christmas Trees

 Every December, the same scene plays out in millions of homes.
-You spend an hour decorating a beautiful tree, turn your back for five minutes, and your dog has either knocked it over, eaten an ornament, or is drinking the tree water.
-It is practically a holiday tradition at this point.
+You spend an hour decorating a beautiful tree.
+You turn your back for five minutes.
+Suddenly, your dog has knocked it over, eaten an ornament, or started drinking the tree water.
+It's practically a holiday tradition at this point.

 Tip 1: Anchor Your Tree to the Wall

-This is the single most important step if you have a dog that bumps into things, wags enthusiastically near the tree, or has any history of knocking things over.
-Use a wall anchor or ceiling hook with fishing line tied to the tree trunk.
-It is invisible from across the room and prevents the most catastrophic outcome: a fully decorated tree crashing onto your dog.
+This is the single most important step if your dog bumps into things.
+Benny's hip dysplasia makes him a bit clumsy these days.
+His tail wags are a genuine structural threat.
+I use a wall anchor (or a ceiling hook) with heavy-duty fishing line tied around the tree trunk.
+It's invisible from across the room.
+More importantly, it prevents the absolute worst-case scenario: a fully decorated tree crashing down onto your dog.

 Tip 2: Choose Your Tree Location Strategically

-Place your tree in a corner where two walls provide natural barriers.
-Avoid high-traffic areas where your dog runs through regularly.
-If possible, choose a room with a door you can close when you are not home.
+Place your tree in a corner.
+Two walls provide natural barriers.
+You want to avoid high-traffic areas where your dog normally does zoomies.
+If possible, pick a room with a door you can close when you aren't home.

 Tip 3: Skip the Bottom Third of Ornaments